 Name that stool

-No near-the-knuckle baby shower is complete without this crappy classic.
-Simply smear nappies with anything vaguely resembling a baby’s bowel movement - think peanut butter, pâté, lemon curd, melted chocolate, Marmite, curry sauce - even dog food - and get guests to guess what they are.
-Extra points to anyone who sticks a tongue in a nappy in a quest to identify its contents; depending on how kind you are, you may or may not want to let them know about the dog food.
+No decent baby shower is complete without this crappy classic.
+Smear nappies with anything vaguely resembling a baby’s bowel movement - peanut butter, pâté, lemon curd, melted chocolate, Marmite, curry sauce - even dog food - and get guests to guess what they are.
+Extra points to anyone who gives the nappy a lick.
+Depending on how kind you are, you may or may not want to warn them about the dog food beforehand.

 Pushing or porn?

 Google photos of women in labour.
 Google porn.
-Crop the photos so all you can see are the faces.
-Wipe your computer's recent history (this step is particularly important).
+Crop the photos so all you can see are faces.
+Wipe your computer's recent history (unless you want your local computer repairer winking at you in the future).
 Now see if guests can tell whether they are witnessing the miracle of life or the miracle of orgasm.

-You can spare yourself any future computer repair-related blushes by purchasing ready-made downloadable cards such as this one, which I found on Esty of all places (not quite the homespun, handcrafted vibe I have in mind when I think of that company) .
+You can also buy ready-made downloadable cards from, among others, Etsy, (not quite the homespun, handcrafted vibe I have in mind when I think of that company) .

-If the mum-to-be’s Great Aunt Joyce is attending and you want to rethink the game (although word is she was a bit of a goer in her day), you could always opt for ‘Birth scene or horror scene’ or ‘Baby bump or beer belly’.
+If the mum-to-be’s Aunt Janet is attending and you think this may be a bit near the knuckle (or any other part of the anatomy), you could create something similar with the theme ‘Birth scene or horror scene’ or ‘Baby bump or beer belly’.

-For an added twist, use one of the many free morphing websites to create a completely unscientifically-based but nevertheless possibly vaguely more realistic image of the baby-to-be.
-You can also have fun morphing yourself with different celebrities.
-I couldn't resist sneaking a peek to see what the child I'm planning to have with Aiden Turner, aka Cap'n Poldark, will look like (right).
-He - and my husband - are as yet unaware this is going to happen.
+For an added twist, use one of the many free morphing apps to create a completely unscientifically-based but nonetheless possibly vaguely more realistic image of the baby.
+The guests can also have fun morphing themselves with various others.
+The baby pictured here is the result of a torrid affair between Aiden Turner and me, although he - and my husband - are as yet unaware that this is going to happen.

-Beg, borrow or steal an easel or a whiteboard.
-Divide the guests into two teams who take turns drawing and guessing the words (give them a minute each to do this before it's handed to the other team).
+Divide the guests into two teams and get them to take turns drawing and guessing a variety of terms linked to pregnancy and birth (give them a minute each to do this before handing it to the other team).

 Suggested words and phrases:

-Waters breaking • Mucus plug • Stretch marks • Giant, mesh knickers • Nursing pads • Hospital gown • Gas and air • Caesarean • Colic • Morning sickness • Crowning • Ventouse • Forceps delivery • Episiotomy • Epidural • Umbilical cord • Swollen feet • Maternity bra • Nuclear nappy • Breast pump • Mastitis • Perineum • Cradle cap • Placenta
+Waters breaking • Mucus plug • Stretch marks • Giant knickers • Hospital gown • Gas and air • Caesarean • Colic • Morning sickness • Crowning • Ventouse • Forceps • Episiotomy • Epidural • Umbilical cord • Swollen feet • Maternity bra • Nuclear nappy • Breast pump • Mastitis • Perineum • Cradle cap • Placenta • Mastitis

 Things babies need